HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 At the end of the 8 hours, your animal companion appears and gains all the benefits of your Companion’s Bond ability.
-You can have only one animal companion at a time.\
+You can have only one animal companion at a time.<br/>
 If your animal companion is ever slain, the magical bond you share allows you to return it to life.
 With 8 hours of work and the expenditure of